sophielamb/portfolio/README.md

 # Portfolio

-A personal portfolio covering my work in as a paintings conservator
+An in-progress personal portfolio covering my work in as a paintings conservator

 Built using html / css / Bootstrap 4

 ## Work in progress

-The project pages are not complete, I intend to fill those ou
+After making the commits, I realise that there are half-completed pages and broken links - these will be fixed soon!

-I intend to update to Bootstrap 5
+I intend to update the site to Bootstrap 5